Free Consultation

 January 14, 2024

 Despite the responsibility that automakers have to keep the public safe by creating and distributing safe, well-tested vehicles, cars with dangerous defects are released every year.
 When these defects are discovered, the manufacturer legally must issue a vehicle recall.
-If you are notified about a recall involving your car, find out what to do to protect yourself from danger, as well as what your legal rights are if there is an accident.
+If you are notified about a recall involving your car, find out what to do to protect yourself from danger, as well as what your legal rights are if there is an accident with the assistance of our Denver car accident attorneys.

 If Your Car Is Recalled, Can You Return It?